unr/laravel-vue-hydrate/README.md

 # Laravel - Faking SSR with Vue Hydration

+This repo no longer includes the code for the Blade Directive.

+It has moved here:

+# (Laravel Vue Blade Component)[https://github.com/lootmarket/laravel-vue-blade-component]

+---

+# Original ReadME Below

 > Proof of concept

 Allows Blade Templates to render a PHP matching a Vue Component, and utilizing Vue Hydrate via `server-rendered="true"` to mount jankless.